feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 5 days

-**Desscription:** As a player, I want to fight against enemies which can shoot bullets for me to avoid, to increase the difficulty of the game and make it more enjoyable to play.
+**Description:** As a player, I want to fight against enemies which can shoot bullets for me to avoid, to increase the difficulty of the game and make it more enjoyable to play.

 **Confirmation:**